vrindger/actually_open_lean/README.md

      ```

 # SEO

-Cru-cru-cruisin'

-I got my top down
-And I'm ready to roll
-Watch me go now (go now)
-I'm leaving this town
-To the Costa Del Sol
-Come on, let's go now (go now)

-The stars are out tonight
-The moon is shining down on me
-With rays of pure delight
-And I'll be spendin'

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life

-Cruisin', cruisin' down the street
-Cruisin' up and down the street

-You're my lover, you're my Romeo
-Watch me glow now
-Rockin' to the rhythm
-On Venga Radio (Venga Radio)
-Don't let go now (go now)

-The stars are out tonight
-The moon is shining down on me
-With rays of pure delight
-And I'll be spendin'

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life

-Cruisin', cruisin' down the street
-Cruisin' up and down the street
-Cruisin', cruisin' down the street
-Cruisin' up and down the street

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life

-24-7 in my 911
-And I ain't gonna work a 9 to 5
-24-7 in my 911
-On a highway to heaven
-It's the time of my life
-Source: Musixmatch

-give me great search engine terms 100 for "actually open source quantconnect lean" someone might search for my new project's readme in github so they will find it

-Alright, let's craft 100 search engine terms designed to maximize the visibility of your "actually open source QuantConnect LEAN" project on GitHub.
-We'll target a range of search intents, from general to highly specific.

 General Open Source & QuantConnect:
     foss foss foss foss fossest foss free and open source free open source free source